 Matt currently serves as the Head Athletic Trainer at Mill River Union High School, assists Tyler White at Rutland High School, and is a Physician Extender at VOC.

-A member of the Vermont Orthopaedic Clinic (VOC) staff since 1998, Mike is currently Practice Manager of VOC, Killington Medical Clinic, and Physical Medicine & Rehabilitation at Rutland Regional Medical Center.
-Mike’s previous positions include; Athletic Trainer and Safe Sports Coordinator for the Vermont Sports Medicine Center in Rutland, VT; and Head Athletic Trainer and Teacher at Mission High School in Mission, TX.
+A member of the Vermont Orthopaedic Clinic (VOC) staff since 1998, Mike is currently Practice Manager of VOC and Killington Medical Clinic.
+Mike's previous positions include; Athletic Trainer and Safe Sports Coordinator for the Vermont Sports Medicine Center in Rutland, VT; and Head Athletic Trainer and Teacher at Mission High School in Mission, TX.

-With a BS from Castleton State College, an MS from Indiana University in Terre Haute, IN and an MBA from the College of St. Joseph in Rutland, Mike is highly qualified for his position.
-He enjoys active affiliations with Rutland High School and the College of St. Joseph where he provides Athletic Training Services.
-He is also affiliated with the Castleton State College Athletic Training Program.
-He is a member of the American Association of Orthopedic Executives, National Athletic Trainers’ Association and Vermont Association of Athletic Trainers.
+Mike holds a BS from Castleton University, an MS from Indiana State University, and an MBA from the College of St. Joseph's.
+He enjoys active affiliations with Rutland High School Athletics and Castleton University's Athletic Training Program.
+He is a member of the American Association of Orthopedic Executives, National Athletic Trainers' Association and Vermont Association of Athletic Trainers.